fix8mt/conjure_enum/README.md

 These definitions set the minimum and maximum enum values that are supported.
 You can adjust them to suit your requirements but for most use cases the defaults are sufficient.

 ## Use of `std::string_view`
-All of the generated static strings and generated static tables obtained by `std::source_location` use `std::string_view`.
-No string copying is done, resulting in a single static string in your application.
+All of the generated static strings and generated static tables obtained by `std::source_location` use the library defined `fixed_string`.
+No string copying is done at runtime, resulting in a single static string in your application.
 To demonstrate this, the default build of `example` performs a [strip](https://en.wikipedia.org/wiki/Strip_(Unix)) on the executable.

 <details><summary><i>output</i></summary>